iaravagni/AIPI520_FinalProject/README.md

 ---

 ## **Results**
 - **Non-Deep Learning Model**: Delivered strong baseline performance, with XGBoost achieving the highest validation AUROC.
 However, since AUROC values for almost all models were higher than 0.62, decided to generate a weighted ensemble approach.
-Combining predictions from all models further boosted the model's robustness to 0.67 AUROC.
+Combining predictions from all models further boosted the model's robustness to ~0.67 AUROC with the top AUROC on the leaderboard being 0.7.

-- **Deep Learning Model**: Achieved slightly less AUROC (0.62) but required significant hyperparameter tuning and computational resources.
+- **Deep Learning Model**: Achieved slightly less AUROC (0.61) and it also required significant hyperparameter tuning and computational resources.

 ---